Get free heat pump quotes

 • They take up space

 There are government grants for air source heat pumps, which are worth investigating.
-As it can completely replace your boiler and heat your home, an air source heat pump will be better value for money in the long run.
+As it can completely replace your boiler and heat your home, an air source heat pump will be a better value for money in the long run.

-The fact that air-to-air heat pumps can’t heat water has limited their residential popularity, because most households need to use an alternative water heating system.
+Yes, out of the 320,000 or so heat pumps in the UK, 225,000 are air-to-air heat pumps, so we can say with some certainty that they are popular.
+However, the fact that air-to-air heat pumps can’t heat water has limited their residential popularity, because most households need to use an alternative water heating system.

 This can be costly and reduces the financial benefits of switching to an air-to-air heat pump.
 They’re much more popular in the commercial sector, as they provide companies with an affordable way to keep their buildings warm.